hennasingh/BrewStation/README.md

 ChatGPT was used for coffee animations.
 For text colors, Rich Text library was used.
 Coffee ASCII art is taken from https://ascii.co.uk/art/coffee with my own minor additions.

+## Features

+### Existing Features

+- A welcome screen with ASCII art and predefined menu is displayed.

 ## Deployment